Sand Harbor

 Signed: No

-Notes: Here is yet another marker that would benefit from at least one sign from the highway.
-Without question [221] is one of the most difficult markers to locate in the entire state.
-Common sense would dictate that an historical marker located in a heavily-visited park (like Sand Harbor) would be placed where people could easily view it such as the main ark visitor center or in the main parking area to the park?
+Notes: See, common sense would dictate that an historical marker located in such a heavily-visited park (like Sand Harbor) would be placed where people could easily view it: such as the main visitor center or the main parking area.
 Nope.
-Instead, the SHPO chose the Boat Launch a private-use area for boaters only.
-So then, here's what you need to do ...
+Instead, the SHPO chose the Boat Launch: a relatively lightly-used area that's frequented primarily by boaters.
+Plus, without a single sign from the horrendously busy SR 28, what we get is, without question, one of the most difficult markers to locate in the entire state.
+Here's what you need to do.

 Exact Description: